 A popular childrens’ book translated into Gothic by a linguist.
-Is available in different bilingual Gothic editions, look for Im leitila on Amazon to find more editions.
+It is also available in different bilingual Gothic editions.
+Look for Im leitila on Amazon to find more editions.

 Fimf leitilai fruskos

-The English-Gothic edition of a children’s book to learn Gothic.
-As an extra this book contains the text as audio (both monothongs and diphthongs).
+The English-Gothic edition of a children’s book for learning Gothic.
+As an extra, this book contains the text as audio (both monophthongs and diphthongs).